EGM: Efficient Visual Grounding Language Models: Introduction

 \section{Introduction}

-Visual grounding is an essential capability of Visual Language Models (VLMs) to understand the physical world, especially if we want to deploy models to autonomous driving or robotics systems, where it is important to locate the target objects accurately according to the natural language instructions.
-Previous state-of-the-art visual grounding large language models, \emph{e.g.,} InternVL-3.5-241B-A28B~\cite{wang2025internvl35} and Qwen3-VL-235B-A22B-Thinking~\cite{bai2025qwen25}, usually have large model sizes to achieve the best performance.
+Visual grounding is an essential capability of Visual Language Models (VLMs) to understand the physical world, especially for autonomous driving or robotics systems, where it is important to locate the target objects accurately according to the natural language instructions.
+Previous state-of-the-art visual grounding VLMs usually have large model sizes to achieve the SOTA performance, \emph{e.g.,} InternVL-3.5~\cite{wang2025internvl35} and Qwen3-VL~\cite{bai2025qwen25}.
+This brings challenges to deployment and is unfriendly to edge systems (e.g., Jetson Thor, Spark) while their small versions suffer from inferior performance.

-A natural question then arises here: \textbf{What makes small VLMs fall behind bigger VLMs for visual grounding?} To answer the question, we start with the analysis of what causes small models to fall behind bigger models for visual grounding as in Section~\ref{sec:problem_analysis}.
-For example, in the Qwen~\cite{bai2025qwen25, alibaba2025qwen3vl} family, the visual encoder is the same across different sized VLMs, and the major difference is that larger models are built with a bigger Large Language Model (LLM).
-We hypothesize that \textit{the gap between different sized VLMs mainly comes from their text understanding ability rather than visual information handling}.
-We thoroughly verify it by visualizing the failure cases of a small model, \emph{e.g.,} InternVL3-8B.
-We find that a prominent failure pattern is \failreason, where the text prompt is semantically complicated and there are multiple similar candidates in the image (Figure~\ref{fig:failure_case_analysis}).
-This failure pattern is gradually resolved as the model size increases.
+A natural question then arises here: \textbf{What makes small VLMs fall behind bigger ones for visual grounding?} Our investigation begins with the scaling trends of the Qwen family~\cite{bai2025qwen25, alibaba2025qwen3vl}.
+The visual encoder is the same across different sized VLMs, and the main upgrade is that larger models are built with a bigger Large Language Model (LLM).
+We hypothesize that \uline{the gap between different sized VLMs mainly comes from their text understanding ability (LLM) rather than visual information handling (ViT)} as shown in Figure~\ref{fig:main_teaser}.
+We thoroughly verify it by visualizing the failure cases of a small VLM and find that a prominent failure pattern is ``prompts too complicated'', where the text prompt is semantically complicated and there are multiple similar candidates in the image (Figure~\ref{fig:failure_case_analysis}).
+This failure pattern is gradually improved as the model size increases.